osbuild/guides/osbuild-composer/src/developer-guide/osbuild-composer.md

 # osbuild-composer

 It is a web service for building OS images.
-The core of osbuild-composer, which is common to all APIs, is osbuild manifests generation a job queuing.
-If an operating system is to be supported by osbuild-composer, it needs the manifest generation code in `internal/distro`.
-So far we only focus on RPM based distributions (Fedora and RHEL).
+The core of `osbuild-composer`, which is common to all APIs, is osbuild manifests generation a job queuing.
+If an operating system is to be supported by `osbuild-composer`, it needs the manifest generation code in `internal/distro` directory.
+So far, we only focus on RPM based distributions, such as Fedora and RHEL.
 The queuing mechanism is under heavy development at the moment.

 ## Interfacing with dnf package manager

-We use our custom wrapper for `dnf` which we call simply `dnf-json` because its interface goes like this:
+We use our custom wrapper for `dnf`, which we call simply `dnf-json`, because its interface goes like this:

 * Stdin - takes  a JSON object
 * Stdout - returns a JSON object